MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/olapr/olapr.md

 **Workflow for using olapR**

 1. Load the library.
-2. Create a connection string pointing to a MOLAP cube on an Analysis Services instance, for which you have read access.
+1. Create a connection string pointing to a MOLAP cube on Analysis Services.
+2. Verify you have read access on the cube
 3. Use the connection string on a connection.
 4. Verify the connection using the explore function.
-5. Set up a query by submitting an MDX query string or by building a query structure
+5. Set up a query by submitting an MDX query string or by building a query structure.
 6. Execute the query and verify the result.

 To execute an MDX query on an OLAP Cube, you need to first create a connection string (`olapCnn`) and validate using the function `OlapConnection(connectionString)`.
 The connection string must have a Data Source (such as localhost) and a Provider (MSOLAP).